diabetes myths

 Myth 2: Type 2 diabetes is not a serious condition.

 Fact: Diabetes is a serious medical condition that can cause complications, such as heart disease, kidney disease, stroke, blindness and loss of toes, feet or legs.
-People with diabetes are also more likely to die from flu or pneumonia.
-It is a risk factor for serious COVID-19 hospitalization.
+Additionally, people with diabetes are also more likely to die from flu or pneumonia.

 You can manage your diabetes and reduce your risk of these complications by controlling your blood sugar and keeping it within recommended targets.